 The number of potential fraud and abuse incidents related to attempting to steal identity/money.

-The number of potential fraud and abuse incidents related to other areas not listed above.
+The number of potential fraud and abuse incidents related to other areas not listed above (e.g. OIG exclusion list, broker/agent complaints, and incidents that gave rise to grievances).

 The total number of potential fraud and abuse incidents identified.

-Of the total number of potential fraud and abuse incidents, the number identified through internal efforts.
+Of the total reported in F, the number identified through internal efforts.

-Of the total number of potential fraud and abuse incidents, the number of incidents received from external sources.
+Of the total reported in F, the number of incidents received from external sources.
+Incidents reported through the Complaints Tracking Module (CTM) or as grievances should be included.

 The number of inquiries initiated by the Sponsor as a result of potential fraud and abuse incidents.